dccooper/user_manual/README.md

 ### Personal Space
 If someone is making you uncomfortable at work, please let me know.
 Work is not a place where anyone should feel harrassed, discriminated against, or otherwise uncomfortable.
 (I've been there myself.
 Pounding Tums like candy before you walk in the door isn't fun.)

-And if that person is somehow me, **PLEASE PLEASE** let me know - it is certainly not my intention to amke anyone feel uncomfortable.
+And if that person is somehow me, **PLEASE PLEASE** let me know - it is certainly not my intention to make anyone feel uncomfortable.
 So if I have goofed up, I need to fix my behavior and make it right with you.
 (And if you don't feel comfortable doing that, I respect that too.)